wmo-cop/pyoscar/README.md

 # upload WMDR XML (to production environment) and save results to file
 pyoscar upload -x /path/to/wmdr.xml -at API_TOKEN -e prod -l results.log

+# use only GML ids is TRUE by default; use --no-gml-ids to set to FALSE
+pyoscar upload -x /path/to/wmdr.xml -at API_TOKEN -e prod -l results.log --no-gml-ids

 # harvest all records
 pyoscar harvest --env=prod --directory=/path/to/dir
 ```